How can I get general information sent to me?

 Is the admission process at National Latino Education Institute selective?

 Yes, the admission process at NLEI is selective.
 Generally, applicants for the training center must demonstrate that they will be able to benefit from the vocational training programs and/or adult continuing education classes in which they are enrolled.

 No. You will take placement tests to determine the appropriate level in Reading, Mathematics Computation, Applied Mathematics, and Language.
 The results of the tests are considered in making the admission decision.

 How much is tuition?

-Please give us a call at 773-247-0707 x257 for more information on tuition.
+Please email us at email@example.com for more information on tuition.
 Our tuition is very affordable compared to other schools, as well as, we have financial aid and potential scholarships available for those who qualify.

 When do programs start?